Differentially Private Federated Clustering over Non-IID Data: Theoretical Analysis

 \end{small}where $ c_{0}$ is a constant. \end{Theorem} \textit{Proof:} The proof basically follows that of Theorem 1 reported in~\cite{li2022federated}.
 However, we further consider privacy amplification.
 Thus, the desired result \eqref{eqn:total_privacyloss} can be obtained by replacing the $\epsilon$ with $2 q_{i,t} \epsilon$ in the corresponding $\bar\epsilon_i$ in Theorem 1 of~\cite{li2022federated}. $\blacksquare$

-Theorem \ref{Thm:total_budget} shows that the bound of total privacy loss for the proposed DP-FedC is tighter than that of the cutting-edge reported in~\cite{li2022federated} when $p$ and $q$ are appropriately chosen. \begin{Remark} When clients are uniformly sampled by the PS with a probability $p_i$, The \eqref{eqn:total_privacyloss} in Theorem \ref{Thm:total_budget} demonstrates that Algorithm~\ref{alg: model_avg} guarantees $(\mathcal{O}(q\epsilon \sqrt{p R}), \delta)$-DP when running $R$ rounds, where $p$ and $q$ are given by
+Theorem \ref{Thm:total_budget} shows that the achievable lower bound of total privacy loss $\bar{\epsilon}_{i}$ for the proposed DP-FedC is tighter than that of the latest reported in~\cite{li2022federated,abadi2016deep} when $p$ and $q$ are appropriately chosen. \begin{Remark} When clients are uniformly sampled with a probability $p_i$, by \eqref{eqn:total_privacyloss} in Theorem \ref{Thm:total_budget}, one can infer that Algorithm \ref{alg: model_avg} guarantees $(\mathcal{O}(q\epsilon \sqrt{p R}), \delta)$-DP under $R$ communication rounds, where $p$ and $q$ are given by

 where $q_{i,t}= Q_2^t b/n_i$. \end{Remark}